 Bisected by the river for which it's named and nestled amid groves of towering redwood trees, the Russian River Valley has for years been San Francisco's preeminent gay weekend getaway.
 It's a 75-minute drive to this peaceful swath of western Sonoma County which is anchored by the hip yet unpretentious river town of Guerneville, along with the nearby villages of Rio Nido and Monte Rio.

 Accommodations in this online guide are locked in these three towns.
 Visit the Sonoma County Gay Hotels Guide for lodging recommendations elsewhere in this expansive county, which extends from the Pacific to Napa County.
 Keep in mind that the Sonoma towns of Forestville, Sebastopol, Occidental, and Jenner are all very close to the Russian River, so hotels in these communities are additional good bets if you plan to spend a lot of time in Guerneville.

-About 10 or 15 years ago, the Russian River contained quite a few exclusively gay, sometimes clothing-optional resorts.
-Most of these properties have broadened their market to welcome a mixed gay-straight crowd, and in general, the Russian River region has become more mixed, especially as a number of cool, even urbane, bars and bistros have turned Guerneville into a foodie hotspot.
+About 10 or 15 years ago, the Russian River contained quite a few exclusively gay, sometimes clothing-optional, resorts.
+Most of these properties have broadened their market to welcome a mixed gay-straight crowd, and, in general, the Russian River region has become more mixed, especially as a number of cool, even urbane, bars and bistros have turned Guerneville into a foodie hotspot.
 If you haven't visited the area in a while, you may be surprised to find that Guerneville has become quite trendy with San Francisco hipsters, although favorite long-running gay bars like Rainbow Cattle Company still thrive.
-And there are still tons of gay full-time and weekend residents and local business owners.
+There are also still a high number of gay full-time and weekend residents and local business owners.